andypern/demos/spark-streaming-m7/README.md

 Now that you've shown that the data is accessible via SHARK queries, its time to move on to tableau.

-##Everything below doesn't work

 ### Tableau

-(***5-10 mins***)

 Switch to your windows desktop, and open the Tableau window.

-* choose the datasource (already preconfigured), explain how this is initiating an ODBC connection to MapR
+If tableau is not launched, do so by double-clicking the 'pumps' icon on the desktop.

 * Browse through sheets in tableu (pre-made).
 Explain how each sheet/chart is generated by a series of SQL queries which tableau issues to mapR, and how user interactivity is dependent on fast response time to queries.

-	* pump vendor differences (which have best flow-rate and/or pressure)
+The story here is that we know that one of our pumps failed, and we want to see why.
+We also want to see if there are any contributing factors (vendor, maintenance schedule, or other measurements) that seem to cause failure or abnormal behavior.

+* Sheets include:

+	* `pump-quikview` : Shows each pump/resource-id and the sum of its flow rate (output)
+	* `vendors` : Shows breakdown of each pump vendor, and their avg PSI (pressure).
+2 are similar..one is significantly off.
+Rolling mouse-over gives useful stats.
+	* `pump pressure` : bar chart showing each pump's average PSI (pressure) rates.
+One seems a bit low...
-	* all pumps on a timeline, showing the peaks/valleys of the pressure and flow rates
+	* `pressure drop`: all pumps on a timeline, showing the peaks/valleys of the pressure and flow rates.
+For the most part all pumps show even/steady pressure.
+Two pumps seem to drop off to the right...
-	* isolate one specific pump which has dropped its pressure entirely
-	* drag the 'displace' measurement and describe what it is (vibration)
-	* once the screen redraws, show that when displacement reaches too high of a value, directly afterwards the pump pressure drops to zero
-	* reselect other pumps to see if any others are starting to exhibit high displacement rates, or low pressure.
+	* `failure` : another timeline view, this time we look at both the PSI (upper chart) and Displacement (lower).
+Mousing over displacement just prior to pressure drop seems to indicate that high displacement leads to failure..
+	* `technician fail`: A filtered view, where only the two problematic pumps are displayed (you can modify the filter set if you like).
+Also notice that the problematic pumps are made by the same vendor...

 Q+A and closing.